fmichea/sm64-livesplit-autosplitter/README.md

 ![16 Star](./images/16_star.jpg)

-- "Mips Clip" is a castle movement split and splits on stage entry to DDD.
+- "Mips Clip" is a castle movement split and splits on stage entry to DDD (on the xcam because it's mips clip).
 - "BLJs" splits movement from FS to Sky.
 Note that it is fine to re-enter FS to exit to lobby.
 	This is the only stage that can be re-entered without splitting.